d33pcode/spaghettidevops/content/post/implement-a-custom-smtp-telnet-library-in-python.md

 250 2.1.5 Ok
 ```

 So I needed a way to handle this conversation using _python_, inside a bigger and more complex ecosystem.
+Actually decided to implement something that could be handled easier than using _socket_ provided APIs.
+So, my needs brought me to write the code below.

 ```python
 import errno